 6. Expertise in Administrative Support Roles

-Administrative support remains a core pillar of any assistant role, but the specific tasks again differ when comparing an executive assistant vs personal assistant.
+Administrative support remains a core pillar of any assistant role, but the specific tasks differ when comparing an executive assistant to a personal assistant.

-Personal assistants are less focused on administration for business and more on maintaining the personal to-do lists of their employers.
+Personal assistants focus less on business administration and more on maintaining their employer’s to-do lists.

 With remote jobs becoming increasingly common, virtual assistants offer administrative support services in both roles.